ArthurClemens/primer_live/doc-extra/overview.md

 </p>

 <p>
-The Primer Design System provides a strong base for creating data driven applications such as rich CRUD applications with interactive forms.
+Primer Design provides a strong base for creating data driven applications such as rich CRUD applications with interactive forms.
 </p>

 <p>